The questions in the headline aren’t easy to answer. There are a lot of different opinions and only a few points of consensus.

 One reason is because of the sheer volume of self-talk one engages in.

-There’s no better way of becoming aware of the tone and content of your self talk than dream recovery and analysis.
+There’s no better way of allowing yourself to live a new life and improve your mental health than by becoming aware of the tone and content of your self-talk than remembering, analyzing, and understanding your dreams.

-Get yourself a notebook and check out the system today!
+Get yourself a notebook, a bracelet, a lighted pen, and check out the system today!
+Start interpreting your dreams tomorrow morning!

 Some links on the Dream Recovery System are affiliate links.
 This means that if you click that kind of link and make a purchase, we may receive a commission from the sale.
 This doesn’t affect our opinions.